UPST Investors Have Opportunity to Lead Upstart Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa. , May 27, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") UPST.
+BENSALEM, Pa., July 1, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Upstart Holdings, Inc. ("Upstart" or the "Company") UPST.

 Class Period: March 18, 2021 – May 9, 2022